Global stocks gain on corporate results, rising commodities

 The pan-European STOXX 600 index rose 1.5 percent to its highest level in nearly a week.
 However, the benchmark index is still down more than 6 percent year to date.

-The market was helped by a 2.8 percent rally in the STOXXEurope 600 Basic Resources index .SXPP, the top sector gainer.
+The market was helped by a 2.8 percent rally in the STOXXEurope 600 Basic Resources index, the top sector gainer.

 A report on U.S. consumer prices showed underlying inflation moderated slightly in September, indicating it may take longer than expected for inflation to reach the Federal Reserve's target of 2 percent.